 What the workshop will cover

 The workshop will review:

-• How your Government has fared during the Coronavirus and the communication lessons identified on both traditional and social media platforms, including digital broadcasting
+• How your government has fared during the pandemic and the communication lessons identified on both traditional and social media platforms, including digital broadcasting

 • Government priorities in managing public communication and the political dimension of dealing with diverse public interests